fusioncharts/dev_centre_docs/chart-guide/standard-charts/real-time-charts.md

 To create a real-time area chart, set the `type` attribute to `realtimeareachart`.
 The rest of the data structure remains the same.

-For a detailed list of attributes, you can check the API reference page of the real-time area chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=realtimearea "@@open-newtab") page of real-time area chart.

 A real-time area chart looks like: